Gunpowder (TV series): Production

 In February 2017, the BBC ordered Gunpowder, then announced the three-part drama series was to be developed by Ronan Bennett, Kit Harington, and Daniel West; written by Ronan Bennett; and produced by Kudos.
 The series stars Kit Harington, Peter Mullan, Mark Gatiss, and Liv Tyler, and is directed by J Blakeson.
 Filming started in late February 2017.

-Filming locations included the National Trust's East Riddlesden Hall and Fountains Abbey, alongside popular visitor attractions such as Oakwell Hall; Ripley Castle; Haddon Hall; Kirkstall Abbey; Bolton Abbey; Lendal Bridge in York City Centre; and the famous Ilkley Moor.
+Filming locations included the National Trust's East Riddlesden Hall and Fountains Abbey, alongside popular visitor attractions such as Oakwell Hall; Ripley Castle; Haddon Hall; Kirkstall Abbey; Bolton Abbey; Lendal Bridge in York City Centre; and Ilkley Moor.
 Beverley Minster depicted the regal splendour of the Palace of Westminster.

 Episodes

 All three episodes were available on the BBC iPlayer following the terrestrial broadcast of the first episode.

 Broadcast

 Gunpowder premiered on BBC One in the United Kingdom on 21 October 2017.

 The series premiered in the United States on HBO on 18 December 2017.